DBT Family Skills Group

 What will the focus be?

-• Psycho-education on BPD and emotion dysregulation
+• Psycho-education on emotion dysregulation and BPD

 • Relationship and mindfulness skills